Ashfords is regulated by the Solicitors Regulation Authority.

 - Auditing suppliers

-Recruitment using agencies
+Recruitment using Agencies

-To ensure the potential for slavery and human trafficking is reduced as far as possible, we will thoroughly check recruitment agencies before adding them to our list of approved agencies.
+Ashfords will only use agreed and specified reputable recruitment agencies.
+To ensure the potential for slavery and human trafficking is reduced as much as possible, we will thoroughly check recruitment agencies before adding them to our list of approved agencies.
 This includes:

 - Conducting background checks

 - Ensuring the staff an agency provides have the appropriate paperwork e.g. work visas